DhruvaRajwade/Seq2Contact/README.md

 ## Datasets

 We extracted Protein-Nucleic acid complex data from the [NAKB](https://www.nakb.org/) database.
-Our processed dataset (pickle) can be found in the `data/` directory.
+Our processed dataset (pickle) can be downloaded [here](https://drive.google.com/file/d/1nHrB8WiYuLdJpiP-L3lls9cKp0ipWXi1/view?usp=sharing).
 We provide a helper Jupyter notebook (`notebooks/read_and_save_data.ipynb`)to create your own dataset and process it to be compatible with our pipeline.

 ## Files

-### ├── data/
-- `dna_protein_dataset.pkl`: Our processed DNA-Protein complex dataset
-- `train_test_clusters.pkl`: Train test split indices based on DNA sequence-similarity based clustering (using `mmseq2`)

 ### ├── notebooks/
 - `af3_read.ipynb`: Notebook for reading and analyzing AlphaFold 3 data.